CompPhysics/MLErasmus/README.md

 - Neural networks and deep learning;
 - Decisions trees, random forests, boosting and bagging
 - Support vector machines
-- Dimensionality reduction, from PCA to cluster models
+- Dimensionality reduction, mainly Principal Component Analysis

 Hands-on demonstrations, exercises and projects aim at deepining your understanding of these topics.